-V. Final exam (35%): styled & formatted in the same way as the midterm exam with one exception - you will have a choice of four questions to choose from in which you will answer one.
+• This will be styled & formatted in the same way as the midterm exam with one exception - you will have a choice of two questions to choose from in which you will answer one.
 The questions could include any theme throughout the course, so please comprehensively prepare, although expect a heavier emphasis on the post-midterm themes.
 In any case, many (if not all) of the themes are interconnected and interrelated in some way, shape, and form.
 Therefore, although each question will have a specific thematic focus, theme synthetization is encouraged.